Dance Map Directory

 Certificate in Somatic Training (128 hours)

-Established in 1994 by co-founders Carol Swann (Director) and Martha Eddy, MOC offers a rigorous and transformative training.
+Established in 1994 by co-founders Carol Swann (Director) & Martha Eddy, MOC offers a rigorous and transformative training.
 A leading pioneer in Somatic Education, MOC integrates numerous somatic systems with the performing arts toward social change.
-MOC’s home is at the Finnish Hall in Berkeley.
-2019–20 extended weekend Somatic Education Module: Developmental Movement (Diane Elliot), Experiential Anatomy/Axis Syllabus (Nuria Bowart), Alexander Technique™ (Carol Swann), Body-Mind Centering® (Diane Elliot), Bartenieff Fundamentals™ (Brenton Cheng), Laban Movement Analysis™ (Martha Eddy), Hakomi Somatic Therapy (Shai Lavie), Voice Thru the Body (Carol Swann).
+MOC’s studio is at The Finnish Hall, Berkeley.
+The 2019–20 extended weekend Somatic Education Module: Developmental Movement (Diane Elliot), Experiential Anatomy/Axis Syllabus (Nuria Bowart), Alexander Technique™ (Carol Swann), Body-Mind Centering® (Diane Elliot), Bartenieff Fundamentals™ (Brenton Cheng), Laban Movement Analysis™ (Martha Eddy), Hakomi Somatic Therapy (Shai Lavie), and Voice thru the Body (Carol Swann).
 Curriculum includes Integration Classes, Process Circles & Somatic Seminars.
-See website for 2019–2020 training program.

 (510) 524-5013 | | www.movingoncenter.org